Top 10 Oil Producing Countries

 For more insights into global business and economics, explore our comprehensive guides to the richest countries by GDP, most profitable companies, and countries with most gold reserves.

-This list is based on total oil production data including crude oil, lease condensate, natural gas liquids, and other petroleum liquids, using the latest 2024-2025 data from the U.S. Energy Information Administration, International Energy Agency, and OPEC.
+This list is based on crude oil production data (including lease condensate) using the latest full-year (2025) figures from the U.S. Energy Information Administration, with 2026 estimates from the EIA's July 2026 Short-Term Energy Outlook, cross-referenced with the International Energy Agency and OPEC.
 Production figures are measured in barrels per day (bpd) and represent actual production output, not reserves or export capacity.
 Rankings may vary slightly depending on measurement periods, data sources, and market conditions.
 Oil production levels can fluctuate based on OPEC+ agreements, geopolitical factors, infrastructure capacity, and global demand.

 Frequently Asked Questions

-The United States is the world's largest oil producer, producing approximately 21.9 million barrels per day, accounting for about 22% of global oil production, largely due to its shale oil revolution.
+The United States is the world's largest crude oil producer, producing approximately 13.6 million barrels per day in 2025, about 16% of global crude oil production, largely due to its shale oil revolution.

 Oil production refers to the amount of oil actually extracted and produced daily, while oil reserves represent the total amount of oil that can be economically recovered from known deposits.
 A country can have large reserves but lower production, or high production from smaller reserves.

 OPEC (Organization of the Petroleum Exporting Countries) is an intergovernmental organization that coordinates petroleum policies.
-Key OPEC members in the top 10 oil producers include Saudi Arabia, Iraq, UAE, Iran, and Kuwait.
+Key OPEC members in the top 10 oil producers include Saudi Arabia, Iraq, Iran, the UAE, and Kuwait.
 OPEC+ includes additional countries like Russia.

 The United States leads in production due to advanced extraction technologies, particularly hydraulic fracturing (fracking) and horizontal drilling in shale formations like the Permian Basin.
 While Saudi Arabia has larger proven reserves, the US has invested heavily in production capacity and technology.